Chatsworth, Zimbabwe: Residential suburbs

 The first residential village to be built at Chatsworth was probably the Railway worker's village.
-Because of the then segregatory rules between blacks and whites, the village was built in two parts.
+Because of the then segregation rules between blacks and whites, the village was built in two parts.
 The pre-fabricated corrugated tin two roomed shacks to the east of the railway line for black workers, and the large houses for white workers to the west of the railway line.
 The brick houses are still there, and still owned by the railways, but the shacks have been replaced by small two roomed houses, mostly owned by private residents.

 Makaure Township: developed as more and more non-railway workers arrived to work in businesses serving the settlement.
 These included shops, the transport sector, the cattle farming sector, etc. Makaure Township later included the area formally belonging to the black railway workers.
 All of it comprised small houses, most of which did not have electricity till the early 1980s.
 They were all which meant for black people during the colonial era.

 Chatsworth Suburb, formerly for whites only during colonial times, is situated about a mile out of town and those travelling through Chatsworth can easily miss it.
 The suburb has much bigger houses and the residents are generally much more affluent than those in Makaure Township.